Mr. Bloom

-Mr. Bloom is a supervillain that appears in Batman comics, debuting in Batman #43 in 2015.
+Mr. Bloom is a supervillain that appears in American comic books published by DC Comics, debuting in Batman (Vol. 2) #43 in 2015.
 Mr. Bloom's creators, Scott Snyder and Greg Capullo, referred to him as the anti-Joker.
-He is prominently the main antagonist of the 2014-15 "Superheavy" story arc, during Commissioner Jim Gordon's temporary tenure as a heavily armored law-endorsed replacement of Batman, and later returned as the antagonist of the 2021 maxiseries Task Force Z, against Red Hood and a team of zombified versions of Batman's Rogues Gallery.
+He is the main antagonist of the 2014-15 "Superheavy" story arc, during Commissioner Jim Gordon's temporary tenure as a heavily armored law-endorsed replacement of Batman, and later returns as the antagonist of the 2021 maxiseries Task Force Z, in which he comes into conflict with Red Hood and a team of zombified versions of Batman's Rogues Gallery.

 Fictional character biography

 After Jim Gordon takes on the role of Batman, he begins investigating dead criminals who possessed their powers for a brief period, leading him to Mr. Bloom.
 Mr. Bloom considered Gordon's predecessor, Bruce Wayne, as a "wild flower", similar to himself, who operates outside of societal constraints to improve the world.
 His goal is to murder everyone in Gotham City to start all over again.
 It is revealed that Mr. Bloom was once a test subject of inventor Daryl Gutierrez and turned into the persona after stealing seeds that can grant powers from Gutierrez.
 Jim Gordon was unable to defeat Mr. Bloom by himself, leading to the original Batman returning to defeat the villain with a giant robotic suit alongside Gordon.

 Mr. Bloom returned in Task Force Z #1 in November 2021, working with Red Hood and reanimated corpses of Batman villains to rehabilitate himself.